Pivot Chart in Blazor Pivot Table Component

 Multiple Axis Mode in Blazor Pivot Chart

-Additionally, to display chart series for multiple values within a single y-axis, set the properties EnableMultipleAxis to true and the MultipleAxisMode to Combined, in the PivotChartSettings.
+To display multiple value fields on a single y-axis in the pivot chart, set the EnableMultipleAxis property to true and the MultipleAxisMode property to Combined in the PivotChartSettings class.

-The y-axis range values will be formatted using the first value field on the value axis.
-For example, if the first value field is in currency format and the remaining value fields are in different number formats or no format, the y-axis range values will be displayed in the currency format of the first value field.
+The y-axis range values are formatted based on the first value field in the value axis.
+For example, if the first value field uses currency format and other value fields use different number formats or no format, the y-axis range values will appear in the currency format of the first value field.

-The pivot chart in the following code sample can be seen as a single chart with multiple value fields such as Sold and Amount drawn as a single y-axis.
+The following code sample shows a pivot chart with multiple value fields, such as Sold and Amount, displayed on a single y-axis.

 @using Syncfusion.Blazor.PivotView